Selling a House in Poor Condition in Crestwood, MO

 - Termite damage

-- 2. Houses that need significant repairs — Other houses habitable, but still have major issues.
-Houses in need of serious repairs are houses with:
+- 2. Houses that need major repairs — Other houses can be lived in, but still have major issues.
+Houses in need of serious fixes are houses with:

 - Plumbing issues